Polyplacapros

 Polyplacapros is a monospecific genus of ray-finned fish belonging to the family Aracanidae, the temperate boxfishes or deep water boxfishes.
 The only species in the genus is Polyplacapros tyleri, Tyler's boxfish, which is found in the southwestern Pacific Ocean.

 Taxonomy

 Polyplacapros was first proposed as a genus in 1979 by the Japanese ichthyologists Eiichi Fujii and Teruya Uyeno when they described Polyplacapros tyleri.
-The type locality pf P. tyleri was given as a seamount off eastern Australia at 33°04.0'S, 156°13.2'E, from a depth of 132 m.
+The type locality of P. tyleri was given as a seamount off eastern Australia at 33°04.0'S, 156°13.2'E, from a depth of 132 m.
 The 5th edition of Fishes of the World classifies this taxon in the family Aracanidae, which is in the suborder Ostracioidea within the order Tetraodontiformes.

 Etymology

 Polyplacapros combines poly, meaning "many", with placo, which means "plate", and with capros, meaning "wild boar".
 This refers to the carapace, made up of bony plates on the body, and the pig-like head of this fish.
 The specific name honours James C. Tyler, an ichthyologist who studies tetradontiform fishes, for his contribution to the knowledge of those fishes.